getcloudless/getcloudless.com/_posts/2018-10-18-cloudless-on-cloudless-part-2.markdown

 categories: cloudless production
 ---
 This is part two of deploying [https://getcloudless.com](https://getcloudless.com) using Cloudless.
+In this post we will set up the web servers with https and monitoring that can pull a Jekyll based site from github.

-In [part 1.5]({% post_url 2018-10-14-cloudless-on-cloudless-1.5 %}), we set up a simple Consul server without TLS/SSL (no encryption in transit) or high availability (only a single node).
+In [part 1.5]({% post_url 2018-10-14-cloudless-on-cloudless-1.5 %}), we set up a

-Whil that's is not the most secure or resilient deployment, for the bare minimum setup that we're trying to go for, it's enough.
+simple Consul server without TLS/SSL (no encryption in transit) or high availability (only a single node).
+While that's is not the most secure or resilient deployment, for the bare minimum setup that we're trying to go for, it's enough.
 It's not enough to just say that though, so I'll give a short justification as to why _for this particular case_ I'm not going to worry about these right now.

 Remember from [part 1]({% post_url 2018-10-03-cloudless-on-cloudless %}) that
 the overall architecture is one Consul server to store our API keys and multiple